brandur/sorg/content/nanoglyphs/048-llms.md

 <img src="/photographs/nanoglyphs/048-llms/psychedelic-frogfish@2x.jpg" alt="Psychadelic Frogfish" loading="lazy">

-I don't want to sugarcoat things too much on Ambon.
-Westerners who hate the West have internalized the idea that developed countries in North America and Europe savage the environment while the rest of the world lives in noble harmony with nature.
-(As a recent example, see James Cameron and his revisionist, heavy-handed _Avatar_ series.)
-Visit a place like Indonesia and this myth is dispelled in four seconds flat, immediately recognizable not only as false, but a perfect inversion of the truth.
+I don't want to sugarcoat things too much.
+Westerners who hate the west have internalized the idea that developed countries in North America and Europe savage the environment while the rest of the world lives in noble harmony with nature.
+Visit a place like Indonesia and this myth is dispelled in four seconds flat.

 For Ambon and much of Indonesia, the ocean is the *default* place to discard garbage, and the amount of trash one person on the island puts in the ocean in one day is enough to give your average CO<sub>2</sub>-hating, straw-banning coastal activist a heart attack.
 When Indonesians are dumping all together, they produce a rolling version of the Great Pacific Garbage Patch on a daily basis.
 Every beach is littered with garbage.
 The surface is littered with garbage.
 The ocean floor is littered with garbage.
-Plastic is an omnipresent companion everywhere you go.
+Plastic is an omnipresent companion all day long, everywhere you go.
 The only place you don't find it are the resorts, who knowing that westerners hate seeing this stuff, have made significant investments to have the trash picked clean daily.

 The photo below isn't cherry picked.
 This is what every beach on Ambon looks like at all times, with the exception of the ones right in front of tourist resorts.